 Thank you, sir.

-Uh but here they are doing the same thing.
+But here they are doing the same thing.

-They keep attacking and attacking and attacking, and in so doing, without even thinking about it, they are offending huge groups of people that they rely on to get elected.
+And in so doing, without even thinking about it, they are offending huge groups of people that they rely on to get elected.

 And it's not just because you don't hit the girl, it's because it is so obvious what this is.

-This is not true investigative journalism trying to find out who this woman is, so we can all know.
+This is not true investigative journalism trying to find out who this woman is so we can all know.

-The leaders of a women's political organization that launched earlier this year to support Hillary Clinton, speaking out against the way they say or what they say are examples of media sexism towards Sarah Palin and urging members to telepress corps to back off.
+Jonathan Martin writing in the Politico just about an hour ago, the leaders of a women's political organization that launched earlier this year to support Hillary Clinton, speaking out against the way they say or what they say are examples of media sexism towards Sarah Palin and urging members to tell the press corps to back off.

-Women count is the name of the group.
+Women Count is the name of the group.

 It was co-founded by top Hillary fundraiser Susie Tompkins Buell posted a lengthy item on their blog decrying questions over whether Palin can, as a mother of five, juggle her family responsibilities and still be vice president.

-This backlash happening all over the country, and it's happening to all kinds of people, the backlash coming from various Obama factions and Democrat independent camps.
+This backlash is happening all over the country and it's happening to all kinds of people.

 What did the delegates start shouting?